Alf Hanson: Life and playing career

-Born Bootle, Lancashire, Hanson played for Bootle before he signed for George Patterson's Liverpool in November 1931, he did not make his debut until 21 January 1933 in a 1st Division match at Villa Park.
+Born Bootle, Lancashire, Hanson played for Bootle JOC League side - Bedford Amateurs before he signed for Everton playing in the Youth sides and A side before moving to Cheshire League side Runcorn before signing for George Patterson's Liverpool in November 1931, he did not make his debut until 21 January 1933 in a 1st Division match at Villa Park.
 Liverpool lost the match 5–2.
 Hanson scored his first goal 11 days later in his second appearance in a red shirt on 1 February 1933 in a league game at Anfield.
 Middlesbrough were the visitors and won the match 3–1.
 Later that season Hanson scored a hat-trick in a 7–4 derby win against rivals Everton.

 Hanson, a ship's plumber by trade, eventually ended up with 52 goals in 177 appearances for Liverpool.
 Although he had an eye for goal his main talent was the ability to send over pinpoint crosses for one of Liverpool's centre forwards Gordon Hodgson.

 Alf Hanson's brother Stan was the goalkeeper for Bolton Wanderers when the two sides met at Anfield on 23 April 1938, the two brothers were made their teams respective captains with Alf coming out on top in a 2–1 victory for Liverpool with goals in the fourth and seventh minutes from Jack Balmer and Phil Taylor respectively.

 A columnist from the Liverpool Echo newspaper once wrote of Hanson "A slip of a lad he was not entirely a one-footed player but it was that left boot which put fear into the hearts of goalkeepers when they saw Alf prancing down the wing."